This course includes the options of:

 The course places a strong emphasis on building confidence in your communication skills and employment prospects.
 You'll have the opportunity to learn about internships and take part in industry events thanks to our affiliation to the Public Relations and Communications Association (PRCA), one of Britain's top trade organisations for PR professionals.
 You can attend our Media Matters guest lectures (see below for more detail) given by a range of media speakers from top journalists to our recent graduates.

 Our inspiring, industry-experienced academic team will develop your journalistic skills, alongside learning about media theory and skills, including digital, and other roles within the media.
-We’re rated TEF Gold, making us one of the best universities for teaching and support.

 What's the course about?